 Diet

-Nothosaurus were carnivores, and they preferred piscivore diets.
-Long, narrow canines protruded from Nothosaurus’ mouth while the animal’s jaws remained clenched and intertwined with one another.
 These jaws created a reliable prey snare that could be used to capture fish and other slick creatures.
-Despite the widespread perception that Nothosaurus was a voracious fish consumer, it’s possible that it’s also taken on smaller and younger aquatic amphibians.
-The discovery of young placodonts like Cyamodus inside the gut of the considerably lesser Nothosaur provides evidence for this hypothesis.
+Despite the widespread perception that it was a voracious fish consumer, it may be also taken on smaller and younger aquatic amphibians.

 Reproduction

-Live birth appears to be the norm in Ichthyosaurs and potentially the subsequent Plesiosaurs, which are believed to have descended from Nothosaurus, according to fossil evidence of Nothosaurus from some of the other families.
+Live birth appears to be the norm in Ichthyosaurs and potentially the subsequent Plesiosaurs, which are believed to have descended from Nothosaurus, according to fossil evidence from some of the other families.
 Yet, it is still unclear when live births began to happen in aquatic reptiles.

 Threats

-Facts about the Nothosaurus
+4 More Facts about the Nothosaurus

-- Nothosaurus are compared to present-day seals.
+- They are compared to today’s seals.

 - Nothosaurus could isolate feeding tubes from breathing ones to eat underwater.